 In recent years, The Internet of Things (IoT) has changed data centers through the increase in IoT devices such as lightbulbs, cell phones, and cameras.
 It was estimated that by the end of 2020, there were 31 billion IoT devices connected to the internet.
 By 2025, it is expected to increase in amount anywhere between 41.6 and 75.44 billion devices.
 The more devices connected to the IoT, the bigger the dependency on data centers to properly store, process, and analyze data.
-Due to this, they must be prepared to keep up with IoT changing the data centers demand.
+Due to this, they must be prepared to keep up with how IoT is changing the data center.

 What is the IoT?